Hospital Social Workers

 - Pursue CPR certification as a tool to stand out among job candidates.
 Some employers prefer hospital social workers with cardiopulmonary resuscitation (CPR) certification.
-This credential can be beneficial to hospital social workers since they interact with individuals in medical settings such as hospices and hospitals.
+This credential can be beneficial to hospital social workers since they interact with individuals in medical settings, such as hospices and hospitals.

 Step 2: Complete a Master's Degree Program

 A Master of Social Work is required to become a clinical social worker.
-Accredited master's degree programs typically require supervised experience or an internship in the field as well as specialized theoretical studies in areas like healthcare social work.
+Accredited master's degree programs typically require supervised experience or an internship in the field, as well as specialized theoretical studies in areas like healthcare social work.
 This combination of hands-on training and lecture coursework can help aspiring hospital social workers build the necessary skills to work in a field that requires a certain level of emotional maturity, good work ethics and solid interpersonal skills.
-Some programs offer areas of concentration such as healthcare, school, child and mental health social work.
+Some programs offer areas of concentration, such as healthcare, school, child and mental health social work.

-Step 3: Obtain Licensure
+Step 3: Obtain Licensure and Certification

 Depending on individual state and district regulations, a license may be required to practice certain types of social work and use the Licensed Clinical Social Worker (LCSW) title.
 Requirements vary by state, but two years of professional experience and supervised clinical practice are typically necessary before taking the LCSW exam.